-Adobe Illustrator is a hugely popular tool for designing vector graphics, logos, icons, and more.
+Adobe Illustrator is a popular tool for designing vector graphics, logos, icons, and more.

-But when you’re a web or graphic designer with a small budget, you probably can’t afford Adobe Illustrator’s steep $239.88 pricing.
+But when you’re a web or graphic designer with a small budget, you probably can’t afford Adobe Illustrator’s steep $239.88/yr pricing.

-Luckily, there are plenty of top-notch free alternatives on the market, some of which even offer features unparalleled by Illustrator.
+Luckily, there are plenty of top-notch free alternatives on the market, some of which offer features unparalleled by Illustrator.
 In this post, we’re sharing the top seven free alternatives to Adobe Illustrator so you can produce beautiful designs on a budget.

 How to download Adobe Illustrator for free